jackspaniel/yukon/README.md

 ## What is a yukon nodule?
 A *__nodule__* is a self-discovering, self-registering web component tied to one or more express routes.
 With each incoming request, a nodule instance propagates throughout the express middleware chain as req.nodule.

-A *__yukon nodule__* extends the base nodule behavior to include REST API data gathering, stub-handling and template-rendering.
-Yukon attaches data returned from the API(s) as the res.yukon object, and sends res.yukon.renderData to the template or straight back to the client as JSON.
+A *__yukon nodule__* extends the base nodule behavior to include data gathering, stub-handling and template-rendering.
+It also allows custom app-defined middleware to be declared between each step of the request/response chain.
+Yukon attaches data returned as the res.yukon object, and sends res.yukon.renderData to the template or straight back to the client as JSON.

 *Nodulejs was split off from yukon to separate out the core self-discovery and initialization features, which can potentially be a building block for a wide variety of node applications or frameworks.*